Hurt in a Car Accident or

 - Evacuation if needed

 AHCA said it will cost Florida nursing homes more than $186 million to comply with the generator requirement.
-The agency based its estimates on information provided from the nursing home industry, which said the costs for a generator at a 120-bed facility would be $315,200.
+The agency based its estimates on information from the nursing home industry, which stated that a generator for a 120-bed facility would cost $315,200.
 Using those figures, AHCA estimated the average cost per bed at $2,626.66.

 The 2018 hurricane season has begun and continues until November 30.
 The peak season occurs between mid-August and late October.

 As we know all too well in Florida, hurricanes are powerful systems with winds of 74 miles per hour or higher.
-When hurricanes or tropical storms make landfall, they bring heavy winds and rain as well as massive flooding.
-Lack of preparation is extremely dangerous for those who live in a hurricane’s path, so it is good thing that the AHCA is strongly enforcing these new requirements for nursing homes and ALFs.
+When hurricanes or tropical storms make landfall, they bring heavy winds, rain, and massive flooding.
+It’s crucial to be prepared for hurricanes, so it’s great that the AHCA is introducing new requirements for nursing homes and ALFs.

-Losing electricity in a storm with the size and strength of a hurricane like Hurricane Irma that swept through in 2017 can be common.
+Losing power during a hurricane, such as Hurricane Irma in 2017, is common.
 However, facilities should have back-up systems and plans so their residents are safe.
-If you or a loved one has suffered an injury or died as the result of a nursing home’s or an ALF’s negligence before or after a hurricane, you may have grounds for a personal injury or wrongful death lawsuit.
+If you or a loved one has been harmed due to negligence in a nursing home or ALF before or after a hurricane, you may have grounds for a lawsuit.